hasura/kubeformation/docs/providers/aks.md

 $ az group delete -n my-resource-group
 ```

-We need to delete the resource group Azure created automatically to completely
+We also need to delete the resource group Azure created automatically to completely
 tear down all the resources:

 ```bash